George Jeffreys, 1st Baron Jeffreys (British Army officer): Military career

 During the war, Jeffreys was severely wounded, mentioned in despatches nine times, and appointed a Companion of St. Michael and St. George (in 1916) and a Companion of the Bath (in 1918).
 He was also awarded a series of foreign decorations; the Order of St Stanislaus (2nd Class) from Russia; a Commander of the Order of the Crown, Grand Officer Order of Leopold, and Croix de Guerre from the Belgian government; a Commander of the Legion of Honour and Croix de Guerre from the French; a Knight of the Norwegian Order of St. Olav; the Japanese Order of the Rising Sun (2nd Class); and a Grand Cross of the Romanian Order of the Crown.

-After the armistice in November 1918, the division received orders to demobilise in December, and in February 1919 Jeffreys was transferred to 30th Division.
+After the armistice in November 1918, the division received orders to demobilise in December, and in February 1919 Jeffreys, who had been made a substantive lieutenant colonel the month before, was transferred to 30th Division.
 The 30th Division was assigned to the rear area ports, and was correspondingly later to demobilise.
-He was then transferred to command the Light Division in the British Army of the Rhine, the occupation forces in Germany, and in 1920 returned to England as Major-General commanding the Brigade of Guards and General Officer Commanding London District.
+Promoted to substantive major general in June 1919, he was then transferred to command the Light Division in the British Army of the Rhine, the occupation forces in Germany, and in 1920 returned to England as Major-General commanding the Brigade of Guards and GOC London District, taking over from Major General Sir Geoffrey Feilding in February 1920.
+He relinquished command of London District in 1924, and spent two years on half-pay until he was appointed to command the 43rd (Wessex) Infantry Division of the Territorial Army (TA) in October 1926, taking over as HOC from Major General Sir Edward Northey.

-He relinquished command of London District in 1924, and spent two years on half pay until appointed to the 43rd (Wessex) Infantry Division in the Territorial Army in 1926.
-He was promoted to lieutenant general in 1930, and again placed on half-pay, but was appointed to the Southern Command in India in 1932.
-This was his final active role and he held it until 1936, having been promoted to full general in 1935.
+He was promoted to lieutenant general in 1930, and again, after relinquishing command of the 43rd Division in October, was placed on half-pay, but was appointed to the Southern Command in India in 1932.
+This was his final active role and he held it until 1936, having been promoted to full general in March 1935.
+From 1936 to 1938 he held the ceremonial position of ADC to the King, and finally retired from the army in 1938.

-From 1936 to 1938 he held the ceremonial position of ADC to the King, and finally retired from the Army in 1938.
-In retirement, he was the honorary colonel of 48th Searchlight Regiment, Royal Artillery (later 583rd (Hampshire) Heavy AA Regiment) from 1938 to 1948, the Colonel of the Royal Hampshire Regiment from 1945 to 1948, and of the Grenadier Guards from 1952 to his death.
+In retirement, he was the honorary colonel of the 48th Searchlight Regiment, Royal Artillery (later 583rd (Hampshire) Heavy AA Regiment) from 1938 to 1948, the colonel of the Hampshire Regiment from January 1945 to 1948, and of the Grenadier Guards from 1952 to his death.